cheap-glitch/vue-cli-plugin-sitemap/README.md

 **vue-cli-plugin-sitemap** generates sitemaps  for your webapps.
 You  can use it on its own or integrate it in the definition of your routes.
 Features:
- * generate from an array of routes
+ * can generate sitemaps from an array of routes
- * support for dynamic routes
+ * supports dynamic routes
- * optionally prettified output
+ * auto-escapes the URLs
- * split sitemaps (TODO)
+ * optionally prettifies the output

 #### What are sitemaps?